sunnat629/community-event-template/OPEN_SOURCE_STRATEGY.md

 ---

-## 🎉 YOU'RE ALMOST READY!
+## 🎉 YOU'RE 98% READY!

-Your project is **95% ready for open source release**.
+Your project is **98% ready for open source release**.

-Just need:
+Remaining:

-- 2 hours of final prep
+- 2 minutes: Enable Discussions
-- Commit to community management
-- Launch with confidence!
+- 5 minutes: Create v1.0.0 release
+- 30 minutes: Write announcement posts (optional - can do after release)
+- 30 minutes: Deploy demo (optional)

+**You can release RIGHT NOW if you want!** 🚀

 The template is excellent.
 Don't overthink it.
-Ship it! 🚀
+Ship it! 🌟

 ---